PrefectHQ/prefect/docs/tutorial/work-pools.md

 You've learned how to deploy flows to work pools.
 If these work pool options meet all of your needs, we encourage you to go deeper with the [concepts docs](/concepts/) or explore our [how-to guides](/guides/) to see examples of particular Prefect use cases.

-However, if you need more control over your infrastructure, want to run your workflows in Kubernetes, or are running a self-hosted Prefect server instance, we encourage you to see the [next section of the tutorial](/tutorial/workers/).
+However, if you need more control over your infrastructure, want to run your workflows in Kubernetes, or are running a self-managed Prefect server instance, we encourage you to see the [next section of the tutorial](/tutorial/workers/).
 There you'll learn how to use work pools that rely on a worker and see how to customize Docker images for container-based infrastructure.